-- 53 The board shall convene an annual general meeting in each year (but excluding the year in which the company is formed). - 54 The first annual general meeting shall be held not later than 18 months after the date of incorporation of the company. - 55 Not more than 15 months shall elapse between one annual general meeting and the next. - 56 The business of each annual general meeting shall include: - (a) a report by the chair on the activities of the company; - (b) consideration of the annual accounts of the company;
+- The board shall convene an annual general meeting in each year (but excluding the year in which the company is formed). - The first annual general meeting shall be held not later than 18 months after the date of incorporation of the company. - Not more than 15 months shall elapse between one annual general meeting and the next. - The business of each annual general meeting shall include: - (a) a report by the chair on the activities of the company; - (b) consideration of the annual accounts of the company;

-- (c) the election/re-election of Member Directors, as referred to in articles 107 to 113. - 57 Subject to articles 53 and 58, the board may convene a general meeting at any time. - 58 The board must convene a general meeting if there is a valid requisition by members (under section 303 of the Companies Act) or a requisition by a resigning auditor (under section 518 of the Companies Act).
+- (c) the election/re-election of Member Directors, as referred to in articles 107 to 113. - 57 Subject to articles 53 and 58, the board may convene a general meeting at any time. - The board must convene a general meeting within 28 days of a valid requisition.
+To be valid, such requisition must be signed by not less than 5% of the Ordinary Members, must state the general nature of business to be dealt with at the meeting and must be delivered to the Registered Office.
+The requisition may consist of several documents in like form each signed by one or more signees to the requisition.